ServiceDudes/cMDT/README.md

   - Creation of Boot Images
   - Lifecycle management for all components

+You can use this module with a pull server, an SMB share or a local file repository.

 ### Version
-1.0.0.4
+1.0.0.5

-### Tech
+### Prerequisites

 cMDT uses a number of components and open resource kit modules.
 The following are prerequisites for the module and need to be installed to the inteded deployment server:
 * [.Net3.5] - .Net Framweworks 3.5
-* [WMF5] - Windows Management Framework 5.0
+* [WMF5] - Windows Management Framework 5.0 or higher
 * [xSmbShare] - DSC Module available from Powershell Gallery
-* [PowerShellAccessControl] - DSC Module available from GitHub
+* [cNtfsAccessControl] - DSC Module available from Powershell Gallery

-(If the folder name in the PowerShellAccessControl ZIP from GitHub is named with an "-master" ending rename folder to module name "PowerShellAccessControl" before installing)

 The following prerequisites can automatically be downloaded with the cMDT Module:
 * [MicrosoftDeploymentToolkit2013_x64] - Microsoft Deployment Toolkit (MDT) 2013 Update 1 (6.3.8330.1000)